hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

-Thus, we see that in order to fully exploit the power of atmospheric pressure for launching rockets, we have another engineering problem to solve: finding a suitably strong but light material which can replace steel.
+Thus, we see that in order to fully exploit the power of atmospheric pressure for launching rockets, we have another engineering problem to solve: finding a suitably strong but light material to replace steel.
-Another major problem is *wind loading*, i.e. ensuring the structure will not be knocked over by the wind.
+A related problem is *wind engineering*, i.e. ensuring the structure will not be knocked over by the wind, a major design consideration for tall buildings.
 It may be that the structural reinforcements which solve this problem also help distribute the cylinder's weight.
-But I won't discuss either of these issues further here.
+But I'll both issues for another time.

 ##### 4. Conclusion<a id="sec-4" name="sec-4"></a>